ywrhee/ywrhee5/index.md

 ### Welcome!

-I am an assistant profesosr
+I am an Assistant Professor in Management and Organization at Marshall School of Business, University of Southern California.

 My research interest broadly lies in firm strategy and business economics, with a focus on innovation and entrepreneurship.
 + The key question in my research is how firms strategically manage their innovation processes and outcomes in response to ever-changing business environments.